webguru103/smooch-docs/source/includes/integrations/_slack.md

 This command will make Smooch send your message directly to the app user.
 You'll get a notification in the channel confirming that the transmission was successful.

-If you want to consult any metadata you've associated with the user in order to aid the help process, simply use the command below to instruct Smooch to display the most up to date metadata on a user.
+If you want to consult any [user data](#user-data) that you've associated with the user in order to aid the help process, simply use the command below:

 ```
 /sk !profile
 ```

-[This section](#identifying-users) how to associate profile information about users.